Reading Time: 3 Minutes Print this page

 The best way to explore Calgary is to wander through its eclectic neighbourhoods to get an insider’s view of what makes Calgary such a vibrant place.
 As you wander, look out for the 1300 pieces of public art throughout the city, including the world’s tallest painted mural.
 Painted by German artist, Mirko “DAIM” Reisser, it is in the centre of the Beltline district and soars 95 metres.
 The Beltline is known as the design district and has many art galleries and contemporary showrooms.
 To refuel, visit Monki – a favourite for breakfast – or check out Re:Grub, which usually has a line out the door for its burgers and milkshakes.

 A visit to the top of Calgary Tower downtown is a must with its incredible vista over the city, the prairies and to the Rocky Mountains from its observation deck.
-Step out onto the glass floor and take a look down at the city streets, 191 metres below.
+Step out onto the glass floor and take a look down at the city streets, 191m below.
 While downtown, watch the buskers and street performers in Stephen Avenue’s pedestrian mall, and take your pick of the culinary offerings from food trucks to craft breweries, distilleries and fine dining.
 You can’t go past Saltlik for a classic Alberta steak.

 There are more excellent options for a drink or a meal in historic Inglewood, Calgary’s original main street.
 It is a lively mix of shops, restaurants and live music venues along the Music Mile.
 Try out High Line Brewing, Cold Garden or Deane House or Ironwood Stage & Grill, and make sure you try a Caesar Cocktail – Canada’s national cocktail.
-It was first created in Calgary so there’s no better place to have one.
+It was first created in Calgary, so there’s no better place to have one.

 Music lovers will want to head to Studio Bell, home of the National Music Centre.
 The building itself is worth the visit with its stunning architecture, and inside, discover five floors of music exhibitions, live music, recording studios, a live music space and interactive activities.
 The incredible collection includes the Rolling Stones Mobile Recording Studio – the first of its kind in the world – and one of the only Kimball organs on the planet.
 It is located in the East Village, which is a former industrial area being transformed into a modern, inviting area.